 Admissions FAQs

-We have rolling admissions, so there are no hard deadlines to apply.
+All programs, except Computer Science and Artificial Intelligence, have rolling admissions, so there are no hard deadlines to apply.
 You should submit your MS and DES application at least 10 weeks before you wish to enroll to ensure timely consideration of your application before the semester begins.
+See the Computer Science and Artificial Intelligence program pages for relevant deadlines.

-The Graduate Record Examination (GRE) is not required for the spring 2024, summer 2024, and fall 2024 application cycles.
-If you have taken the exam and would like to provide your scores, you may do so, but it is not required.
+The Graduate Record Examination (GRE) is not required for admission.
+If you have taken the exam and would like to provide your scores, you may do so, but it is optional.
 Students who do not submit scores will not be penalized in the graduate admissions review process.

 Please note that only courses referenced on the Fields of Study page are offered through CVN.
 After you have reviewed the Fields of Study page, please contact the department that manages that program to learn more about the curriculum: